Bachelor's Degree Requirements

 2. Upper-Division Units

-You must pass a minimum of 40 units of upper-division course work (CSU, Chico courses numbered 300-499).
+You must pass a minimum of 40 units of upper-division course work (CSU, Chico courses numbered 300 and above).
 Of these 40, a minimum of 12 units must be in the major for a BA degree or 18 in the major for a BS or BFA degree.
 Enrollment in upper-division courses is normally restricted to students with junior, senior, or graduate standing.

 3. Residence Units